-As a pediatrician, I prefer to determine the likelihood of a bacterial infection, weigh the benefits versus harms of antibiotics and then implement prescribing strategies, with considerations given to watchful waiting if appropriate.
+As a paediatrician, I prefer to determine the likelihood of a bacterial infection, weigh the benefits versus harms of antibiotics and then implement prescribing strategies, with considerations given to watchful waiting if appropriate.

 Since viral and bacterial infection symptoms are almost similar it is of utmost importance that parents consult a paediatrician who may advise some diagnostic tests, if necessary, to determine whether the fever is due to viral or bacterial infection.
-During my practice is US, the availability of rapid diagnostics tests like rapid strep tests (for throat infections) and rapid flu test (for influenza) made it convenient to diagnose and differentiate quickly while patient waited at the clinic.
+During my practice in the US, the availability of rapid diagnostics tests like rapid strep tests (for throat infections) and rapid flu test (for influenza) made it convenient to diagnose and differentiate quickly while the patient waited at the clinic.
 These tests are still not available in India.

-Another practice, widely prevalent in India, is seeking the advice from the local pharmacists and starting on medication without consulting a pediatrician.
+Another practice, widely prevalent in India, is seeking the advice from the local pharmacists and starting on medication without consulting a paediatrician.
 This may often result in a quick relief and parents can continue with their work, the child may be temporarily well enough to attend school.
-But think for a moment, the long term harm this may do to the child.
-When the child actually needs the antibiotic, the body may have developed resistance to the drug and the pediatrician may be compelled to prescribe a higher level antibiotics.
+But think for a moment, the long-term harm this may do to the child.
+When the child actually needs the antibiotic, the body may have developed resistance to the drug and the paediatrician may be compelled to prescribe a higher level antibiotics.

 This indiscriminate and unnecessary administration of antibiotics is causing worldwide concern.
 Bacteria that would ordinarily respond to routine antibiotics are now becoming resistant.
 As this is happening patients are getting exposed to higher dosages and more expensive drugs which also require intravenous administration, sometimes even hospitalization.